circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 Before you can use the `gcloud` command line tool with CircleCI, you must authenticate it.
+To do this,
-Follow the instructions in the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/google-auth/) document.
+follow the instructions in the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/google-auth/) document.
-After completing those steps,
+After completing these steps,
 you should have an environment variable called `GCLOUD_SERVICE_KEY`.
-Using this particular name is not required, but will be used throughout the examples in this document.
+Using this particular name is not required, but it will be used throughout the examples in this document.

 ### Add More Environment Variables